In Lahore, a walk through key landmarks of India’s Independence struggle

 A journey on Lahore’s arterial Ferozepur road is a trip down memory lane.
 Starting from the walled city of Lahore, the road connects several small ancient hamlets on the way, including Ichra, Mozang, Amar Sadhu, Kasur, until it ends at Ferozepur.
-Abruptly, somewhere in its path, a boundary fence appears, manned on their each side by two of the largest armies in the world, armed to their teeth with nuclear arsenal that has the potential to stop the rotation of the earth in its orbit.
+Abruptly, somewhere in its path, a boundary fence appears, manned on each side by two of the largest armies in the world, armed to their teeth with nuclear arsenal that has the potential to stop the rotation of the earth in its orbit.

 Connected by an ancient bond that not even the ravages of history, including Mongol, Afghan, and British colonialism, could cut, the bond between Lahore and Ferozepur was finally ripped apart by the creation of two new nation-states in 1947.
 The Ferozepur road now forlornly flows through Lahore, hastily abandoning its destination at the first sight of armed soldiers, betraying the traveler, even as the city it was named after now falls across the border, in